nikostsaganos/phptemplateloader/README.md

 A simple script that allows you to render **Twig or plain PHP**  templates while manipulating sample data loaded from **YAML models**.

 This can be useful for frontend developers that need to manipulate sample data within their templates before the template is used within a CMS.
-A backend developer may alse provide realistic sample data to use in templating before even having the backend ready.
+A backend developer may also provide realistic sample data to use in templating before even having the backend ready.

 ## Installation